-Under our law, it is an affirmative defense to this charge of Use of a Child in a Sexual Performance that the defendant in good faith reasonably believed the person appearing in the performance was seventeen years of age or over.11 or the defendant was a librarian engaged in the normal course of his/her employment, a motion picture projectionist, stage employee or spotlight operator, cashier, doorman, usher, candy stand attendant, porter or in any other nonmanagerial or non-supervisory capacity in a motion picture theatre; provided he/she has no financial interest, other than his/her employment, which employment does not encompass compensation based upon any proportion of the gross receipts, in the promotion of a sexual performance for sale, rental or exhibition or in the promotion, presentation or direction of any sexual performance, or is in any way responsible for acquiring such material for sale, rental or exhibition.12
+Under our law, it is an affirmative defense to this charge of Use of a Child in a Sexual Performance that the defendant in good faith reasonably believed the person appearing in the performance was seventeen years of age or over.11 or the defendant was a librarian engaged in the normal his/her employment, motion picture course of а stage employee or spotlight operator, projectionist. cashier, doorman, usher, candy stand attendant, porter or in any other non-managerial or non-supervisory capacity in a motion picture theatre; provided he/she has no financial which interest. other than his/her employment, employment does not encompass compensation based upon any proportion of the gross receipts, in the promotion of a sexual performance for sale, rental or exhibition or in the promotion, presentation or direction of any sexual performance, or is in any way responsible for acquiring such material for sale, rental or exhibition.12